OmarKanan/Chess/README.md

 # Chess
-Desktop 2 players Chess game
+Executable of a 2-players Chess game